Skip to content

 With coastal erosion undermining the single access road to Godrevy headland, access to the main parking area is under threat.
 In addition, the impact of this volume of cars presents great challenges in terms of how we can manage the fragile coastal grassland and archaeological remains, which are easily damaged.

-We are currently exploring how we can adapt to this challenge whilst maintaining visitor access to the headland and improving the coastal habitat to allow nature to flourish.
+We are currently exploring how we can adapt to this challenge whilst maintaining visitor access to the headland and improving the coastal and farmland habitats to allow nature to flourish.

 A changing scene